AMS SolutionsPosted December 24, 2025

 This is one of the most common pricing models in the medical billing industry.
 With percentage-based pricing, the billing company charges a fee based on the total amount of money they collect for your practice.
 These fees typically range from 5% to 10%, with most established companies falling somewhere in the 5% to 8% range.
 The main advantage here is that your billing partner is directly motivated to maximize your collections.
 Since their revenue is tied to yours, they have a vested interest in pursuing every dollar, fighting denials, and ensuring claims are processed correctly.
 This model works well for practices of all sizes, as the cost scales directly with your revenue.

-Flat-Fee and Hybrid Models
+Exploring Flat-Fee and Hybrid Pricing Options

 For practices that prefer predictable expenses, a flat-fee model can be an excellent option.
 You pay a set amount each month, regardless of your collection volume.
 This structure is often favored by smaller practices or those with a very consistent number of claims, as it makes budgeting straightforward.
 You always know exactly what your billing costs will be, which simplifies financial planning.
 Some companies also offer hybrid models, which combine elements of both percentage and flat-fee pricing.
 For example, a company might charge a lower flat fee plus a small percentage of collections.
 This can offer a balance between predictable costs and the incentive-driven approach of a purely percentage-based model.